 - Assist WWTPs to institute pollution minimization/treatment strategies (PMPs) and sewer use ordinances (SUO) for PFOS and PFOA.
 The SUO provides the legal authority for the PMPs.

-- Evaluate other NPDES permittees that were not included in the IPP PFAS Initiative to identify and control discharges of PFAS to surface waters and groundwater.
+- Evaluate other NPDES and Groundwater permittees that were not included in the IPP PFAS Initiative to identify and control discharges of PFAS to surface waters and groundwater.
 These include industrial direct dischargers and other WWTPs that do not have IPP requirements, as well as industrial storm water dischargers.

 Research/Studies and Reports: